 Rehydrate shiitake mushrooms in water and reserve the water to make a great base for a mushroom stock.
 Add shittake mushrooms to Asian inspired dishes such as stir fry’s.

-Short grained rice is smaller in size to other varieties, however there are many different types of short grain rice.
+Short grained rice (or pudding rice as it is sometimes called) is smaller in size to other varieties, however there are many different types of short grain rice.
 When cooked it can have a chewier and stickier texture than some other types of rice.
 The packets usually say what if it is a short grain or long grain rice.

 Similar to aborio rice and pudding rice; use it to make rice pudding or risottos with.

 Shredded coconut is the white flesh of the coconut that has been shredded.
 Similar to desiccated coconut but far moister, with the individual shreds of coconut usually longer than desiccated.